 ** Correlation is significant at the 0.01 level.
 (2-tailed)

-The analysis of heavy metals in black soot particulates, as shown in Table 4, reveals significant concentrations of various toxic metals, including copper (Cu), lead (Pb), nickel (Ni), chromium (Cr), and cadmium (Cd).
+The analysis of heavy metals in black soot particulates, as shown in Table 4, reveal significant concentrations of various toxic metals, including copper (Cu), lead (Pb), nickel (Ni), chromium (Cr), and cadmium (Cd).
 These metals were detected at different levels across various locations in Port Harcourt, with some areas showing alarmingly high concentrations.
 For instance, lead concentrations ranged from below detection limits to 0.0144 mg/kg, while cadmium levels varied from below detection limits to 0.0122 mg/kg.
 Nickel, chromium, and copper also showed notable presence, with nickel concentrations peaking at 0.0192 mg/kg in Oil Mill during August.

 The ANOVA analysis reveals substantial spatial variations in the concentrations of all four heavy metals.
 The p-values for each metal are below 0.05, indicating that the observed differences between locations are statistically significant and unlikely to be due to random chance.
 The variation in the concentrations of Copper, Lead, Chromium, and Cadmium across different locations was significantly greater than the variation within each individual location.